slowbot/machining/README.md

 ### Blocking
 Object modeling allows us to define the building blocks of our content.
 Again keeping in mind Atomic and OOCSS principles we want to design our products based on their natural material, the content.

+We track and define our inventory in a Google Document shared by Product, Design and Development.

   * News site - single article
   * Realty site - single property